 You might know this song as Track 3 of the 20th Century Pops.
 I've spent all year going nuts for it, not suspecting the lyrics were awesome too.

-The title is probably a reference to a 1973 movie of the same name, about yakuza activity in postwar Hiroshima.
+The title is probably a reference to a 1973 movie of the same name, about yakuza in postwar Hiroshima.
 Leave it to Takashi to relocate the battleground to a relationship. ("Why don't you come on back to the war?")

 :::